Aiojoaei-Daniel/whist/README.md

 Moreover, it warns if wrong data has been entered or if players have not followed the rules during the round.

+This app was designed to be used on phones, but it also works well on computers.

 Below I put the link to the application.

 https://whist-9598b.web.app/